sostheim/role.template/README.md

 A template to use for implementing roles.

 **Instructions**
-1) Clone this repository
+1. Clone this repository
-2) Rename this repository, remove the .git directory
+2. Rename this repository, remove the .git directory
-3) Publish or Private?
+3. Publish or Private?
 Add or remove the Apache license details depending on wether or not you plan to make this available publicly.
-4) Find and replace every instance of the template parameters <role>, <role_name>, <role_args>, etc.. with the name of the role you are createing.
+4 Find and replace every instance of the template parameters \{ role \}, \{ role_name \}, \{ role_args \}, etc... with the name of the role you are createing.
-5) Implement your role logic
+5. Implement your role logic (tasks/main.yml)
 6) Test
 7) Create a new Github repository for your role
-8) Optionally: Create a new Ansible Galaxy Role for your repository
+8) Optionally: Create a new Ansible Galaxy Role for your repository (udpate meta/main.yml)

 **Example Play**:
 ```
 ---
 - name: Run role.template
-  hosts: <host-or-group>
+  hosts: host-or-groupname
   roles:
     - role.template
 ```